zimmermannlowbrass/the-west-taghkonic-diner-adventure-game/README.md

 - Keep an eye on how much stress each customer is coming in with!
 - Low stress customers may be better off just being given the check
-- Don't talk to too many people!
+- Don't be too chatty!
 Remember, you are a server and need to remember this in your head
 - Don't fret about the cash.
 Keep the stress low and the money will flow
 - MAKE SURE TO HAVE FUN!!